Tariffs are slamming newspapers with higher costs. Publishers want a reprieve

 The US International Trade Commission is expected to decide Wednesday whether imports of a type of Canadian paper are hurting American producers.

-The commission could reverse the tariffs, first levied by the Commerce Department in January and March, or keep them in place.
+The commission could effectively reverse the tariffs, first levied by the Commerce Department in January and March, or keep them in place.

 The initial duties caused the price of newsprint to spike around 30% at one point, opponents of the tariffs told CNNMoney earlier this year.
 In recent months, newspapers have cut jobs, reduced pages and ended some daily editions.